-Metoprolol tartrate vs. metoprolol succinate
+tartrate vs. metoprolol succinate

 Metoprolol tartrate is used to treat high blood pressure, chest pain due to heart disease, or heart attack.
-It’s also used to prevent heart attack in people who’ve had a heart attack or other heart disease.
+It’s also used to prevent heart attacks in people who’ve had a heart attack or other heart disease.

 |Used for||Metoprolol tartrate||Metoprolol succinate|

-|high blood pressure||X||X|
+|High blood pressure||X||X|

-|chest pain related to heart disease||X||X|
+|Chest pain related to heart disease||X||X|

-|heart attack prevention||X|
+|Heart attack prevention||X|

 The table below summarizes other features of these medications.